 Attendance

 I expect you to attend all class sessions.
 Attendance will be taken into consideration when determining your final grade.
+Because validating attendance is impossible with cameras off, students with cameras off will be counted as absent from that session. .

 Refer to the SPS Policies and Procedures page for additional information about attendance.